flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

 `type` , `id`  and `exit` are other built-in functions like `print` that provide some useful information about `x`.

-`type` spits out the type of variable between its parentheses.  `id` spits out the address of the variable in the RAM.
-This will be different for every time you start the Python interpreter.
+`type` spits out the type of variable between its parentheses.  `id` spits out the "address" of the variable in the RAM (depending on the implimentation of Python this may or may not be the literal address in memory).
+This address will likely be different for every time you start the Python interpreter.
 Entering the name of the variable simply prints its value and `exit()` simply exits the program.

 ### Naming Variables

 As a programmer you will have to give names to your variables.
-Within certain rules you can make up any name you want but the following guides will help you make smart choices about how you name variables.
+There are certain rules for naming variables but, within those rules, you can make up any name you want for any variable.
+However, the guidelines below will help you make smart choices about how you name variables.

 #### Naming Rules in Python

 Python follows some rules on what a valid variable name can be.
 The rules are as follows:

-- Names must start with a letter **or** and underscore `_` (e.g. Spam, eggs, _cheese)
+- Names must start with a letter **or** an underscore (`_`) (e.g. Spam, eggs, _cheese)
 - Names must **only** contain numbers, letters or underscores (i.e. spaces and punctuation are not allowed)
 - Names are case sensitive (i.e. Spam, spAm and spam are three different names)
 - Names cannot be one of the 35 reserved words in Python.
 These are listed in the table below.
-(As a note should you feel the need to use one of these names, you can turn it into a valid variable name by adding leading or trailing underscores e.g. `_False` or `False__ `  or a trailing number e.g. `False1`)
+(As a note, should you feel the need to use one of these names, you can turn it into a valid variable name by adding leading or trailing underscores e.g. `_False` or `False__ `  or a trailing number e.g. `False1`)

 |Reserved Words|||||
 | -------- | ------- | ----- | ----- | ------ |